akurin/morjoff-com-website-v2/hugo/content/posts/json-unmarshal-bug.md

 		}

 		// Reset the page DTO before unmarshalling the new response
-		// This fix was placed here after the bug report page = usersPage{}
+		// This is one of the ways to fix the bug page = usersPage{}
 		if err := json.Unmarshal(body, &page); err != nil {
 			return nil, err